How To Water Your Plants

 Water your plant until the water runs out of the bottom.

 With each variety of plant comes the natural environment it came from.
-Some varieties are accustomed to desert-like climates, where they store water for long periods of time and don’t require as frequent watering.
+Some varieties are accustomed to desert-like climates, where they store water for long periods and don’t require as frequent watering.
 Other varieties are comfortable with humid or wet climates where they’re constantly absorbing some form of moisture.
 As you guessed, this overwhelmed me too.

 Now, there are two answers I can give you to this question.
 The second is my golden rule, so we’ll save that for the end.
 However, the first answer is, generally as follows…